Misfits-Rebels-Outcasts/OpenScreenRecorder/README.md

  an important capability that could enpower a suite of applications to fully produce media files.

-Examples of applications that immediately come to the author mind includes video editing applications that applies Win2D effects to selected regions of a video recorded by cellphone.
+Examples of applications that immediately come to the author's mind includes video editing applications that applies Win2D effects to selected regions of a video recorded by cellphone.
 If you run the Win2D Gallery samples, you will also notice many cool things that are easily produced with Win2D such as Bitmap Effects, WebCam, HLSL and Particles Systems animations can all be